Positive accounting: Opportunistic perspective

 The opportunistic perspective holds the view that managers, who are agents to the principal, act to their self-interests.
 They only adopt accounting policies that allow them to gain, in the view that the firm also gains.
-Different types of hypothesis exist such as political cost, bonus plan and debt hypothesis that show what motives make the managers choose one accounting method over another.
+Different types of hypotheses exist such as political cost, bonus plan and debt hypothesis that show what motives make the managers choose one accounting method over another.

 Management compensation hypothesis (Bonus plan hypothesis)

-The management compensation hypothesis states that managers who have accounting incentives, or their remuneration that is tied up with the firm's accounting performance will tend to manipulate accounting method and figures to show the accounting performance better than it should be.
-Such as managers electing to use different depreciation method allowing lower profits at the start and higher profits towards the end.
+The management compensation hypothesis states that managers who have accounting incentives, or remuneration that is tied up with the firm's accounting performance, will tend to manipulate accounting method and figures to show the accounting performance better than it should be.
+For example, such managers may elect to use different depreciation method allowing lower profits at the start and higher profits towards the end.
 Older managers will tend to ignore any research and development costs because it will lower current year profits affecting their income.